Johann Karl Friedrich Zöllner

+In astronomy, he proved Doppler effect in stars and made the first measurement of the apparent magnitude of the Sun.

+He is also known for his scientific experiments about spiritualism, studying the work of the medium Henry Slade.

 Biography

+Johann Karl Friedrich Zöllner was born in Berlin in 1834.

+He obtained is doctorate in the University of Basel in 1859, studying photometry.
+His advisor was Gustav Heinrich Wiedemann.

 From 1872 he held the chair of astrophysics at Leipzig University.

+Zöllner died in Leipzig in 1882.

+Research

-He wrote numerous papers on photometry and spectrum analysis in Poggendorff's Annalen and Berichte der k. sächsischen Gesellschaft der Wissenschaften, two works on celestial photometry (Grundzüge einer allgemeinen Photometrie des Himmels, Berlin, 1861, 4to, and Photometrische Untersuchungen, Leipzig, 1865, 8vo), and a curious book, Ueber die Natur der Cometen (Leipzig, 1872, 3rd ed.
+He wrote numerous papers on photometry and spectrum analysis in Johann Christian Poggendorff's Annalen and Berichte der k. sächsischen Gesellschaft der Wissenschaften, two works on celestial photometry (Grundzüge einer allgemeinen Photometrie des Himmels, Berlin, 1861, 4to, and Photometrische Untersuchungen, Leipzig, 1865, 8vo), and a curious book, Ueber die Natur der Cometen (Leipzig, 1872, 3rd ed.
 1883).

-He discovered the Zöllner illusion where lines that are parallel appear diagonal.
+Astrophysics

 He also successfully proved Christian Doppler's theory on the effect of motion of the color of stars, and the resulting shift of absorption lines, via the invention of a very sensitive spectroscope which he named "Reversionspectroscope".
 He had shown also that the red-shift was in addition caused by variation in the stars' lights intensities with the help of his "Astrophotometer".

 In 1867 he made the first measurement of the Sun's apparent magnitude, using a particular "telescope / photometer" he designed.
 The instrument was able to superimpose two images, one from a small telescope and the second from a reference lamp.
 During daytime he dimmed the image of the Sun (using polarizers and diaphragms) and compared it to the lamp.
 During nighttime, the lamp was dimmed and compared to bright stars.
 He estimated the visual magnitude of the Sun to be -26.66, an extraordinary result for the time.
 Today's accepted value is -26.74.
 This measure is very difficult, since the flux difference between the Sun and Capella (one of the bright stars he used) is roughly 50 billion times.

 This work was pivotal for astrophysics - leading to the discovery that star's brightness varies wildly among different stars, and also that the Sun is brighter than the vast majority of nearby stars.